tarleb/tarleb/README.md

 I'm a freelancing open-source software developer.
 Most of my work is on [pandoc](https://pandoc.org), on libraries used by pandoc, and on pandoc extensions.

-You can also find me on various other websites, including <a rel="me" href="https://scholar.social/@tarleb">Mastodon</a>.
+You can also find me on various other websites, including <a rel="me" href="https://scholar.social/@tarleb">Mastodon</a>, where I also run an account posting tips for, you guessed it, [pandoc](https://fosstodon.org/@pandoc).